 - Conserve energy by turning off lights and other electrical devices when not in use.

-- Conserve paper and only print documents as necessary.
+- Conserve paper by only printing documents as necessary.

 - Recycle and compost in the appropriately marked containers.